CONFIDENTIALITY, DIVERSITY & PRIVACY

-Your personal data may be converted into anonymised statistical or aggregated data that can’t be used to identify you, and then used for management information reporting purposes to helps us understand how our services are used and continually improve our offering.
+Your personal data may be converted into anonymized statistical or aggregated data that can’t be used to identify you, and then used for management information and reporting purposes to helps us understand how our services are used and continually improve our services.

 Whilst we will try and make sure that you are happy with the services we provide, in instances where this is not the case we will use the information we have about you to help us respond as quickly and efficiently as possible to resolve matters for you.